Art Gallery Banner

 As you can see, this girl also has a headdress and coronet, this time decorated with cobras (representing the Nile, apparently), and also sits on a sculpted pedestal.
 Although not as finely-detailed as The Singer, there’s still a lot to enjoy about this piece.

-Dating from roughly the same period, French sculptress Jeanne Itasse’s Egyptian Harpist uses similar subject matter to Ford’s Egyptian girls.
+Dating from roughly the same period, French sculptress Jeanne Itasse’s statue Egyptian Harpist uses similar subject matter to Ford’s Egyptian girls.
 Unfortunately I’ve only been able to find one vintage photo of it, and it’s possible that it may not have survived the upheavals of the 20th century, which would be a shame.

 Jeanne Itasse - Egyptian Harpist (included for comparison)